Brasey-on-github/IAA_Labs/lab4/report.md

 Where:

-Oi-1q is the quantized output activations of convi-1 This formula represents the multiplication of the scaled quantized weights (Wiq * sWi) with the scaled quantized output activations of the previous layer (Oi-1q * sOi-1), divided by the scaling factor for the output activations (sOi).
+Oi-1q is the quantized output activations of convi-1 This formula represents the multiplication of the scaled quantized weights (Wiq * sWi) with the scaled quantized output activations of all previous layer (Oi-1q * sOi-1), divided by the scaling factor for the output activations (sOi).
 This ensures that the quantized output activations are obtained within the desired range.

 ## 6